 - Speaker wiring connections

-Today’s amplifiers can power a whole car stereo system with excellent sound and power.
-Some like this excellent Alpine MRV-F300 4 channel model are very compact and can be installed under a seat.
-A good amplifier provides several times the power an average car stereo can.
-Also they’re much more clear and crisp sounding.
+Today’s amplifiers can power a whole car audio system with excellent sound quality and volume.
+Some are very compact and can be installed under a seat or even inside your dashboard!
+A good amplifier provides several times the power output of an average car stereo.
+Also, they’re much more clear and crisp sounding.